 Example of a Six Sigma Project Charter

-Six Sigma is a process improvement methodology companies use to improve quality by identifying and eliminating product defects or process errors.
-The...
+Six Sigma is a methodology that companies use to improve quality by identifying and eliminating product defects or process errors.
+It is...